azizivakili/Airline-proj/README.md

 4. **Data manipulation**:
    - Creation of SQL Database and Data Import:
 An SQL database named "AirlineDB" is created either through a command line interface or a graphical interface like phpldapadmin.
+All database includeing tables can be imported using [AirlineDB](https://github.com/azizivakili/airline-proj/blob/main/data/Database/SQL-Ailrline-DB/AirlineDB.sql)
-A cleaned and pre-processed dataset is imported into the "AirlineDB" database.
-This process results in the creation of tables and the population of data within those tables.
+A cleaned and pre-processed dataset is imported into the "AirlineDB" database This process results in the creation of tables and the population of data within those tables.

    - Exporting Database as JSON: